binance-chain/docs-site/docs/smart-chain/guides/concepts/consensus.md

 Before introducing, we would like to clarify some terms:

 1. Epoch block.
 Consensus engine will update validatorSet from BSCValidatorSet contract periodly.
 For now the period is 200 blocks, a block is called epoch block if the height of it is times of 200.
 2. Snapshot.
-Snapshot is an assistant object that help to store the validators and recent signers of a block.
+Snapshot is an assistant object that help to store the validators and recent signers of blocks.

 ### Key features